Genetics of Renal Cell Carcinoma (PDQ®)–Health Professional Version

 Renal cell carcinoma (RCC) is commonly diagnosed in both men and women.
 In the United States in 2023, about 81,800 new cases of kidney cancer and renal pelvis cancer will occur, along with an estimated 14,890 deaths.
 These cancers account for about 4.2% of all adult malignancies.
 The male-to-female ratio is 1.9:1.
 RCC is distinct from kidney cancer that involves the renal pelvis or renal medulla, and it only applies to cancer that forms in the lining of the kidney bed (i.e., in the renal tubules).
 This summary does not address non-RCCs of the kidney, including cancer of the renal pelvis or renal medulla.
-Genetic pathogenic variants have been identified as the cause of inherited cancer risk in some RCC-prone families; these pathogenic variants are estimated to account for only 5% to 8% of RCC cases overall.[3,4] It is likely that other undiscovered genes and background genetic factors contribute to the development of familial RCC in conjunction with nongenetic risk factors.
+Genetic pathogenic variants have been identified as the cause of inherited cancer risk in some RCC-prone families; these pathogenic variants are estimated to account for only 5% to 8% of RCC cases overall.[3,4] It is likely that other undiscovered genes and background genetic factors contribute to the development of familial RCC along with nongenetic risk factors.

 For more information on sporadic kidney cancer, see Renal Cell Cancer Treatment and Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment.

 Natural History of Renal Cell Carcinoma

 The natural history of each RCC syndrome is distinct and influenced by several factors, including histologic features and underlying genetic alterations.
 Although it is useful to follow the predominant reported natural history of each syndrome, each affected individual must be evaluated and monitored for occasional individual variations.
 The individual prognosis depends on the characteristics of the renal tumor at the time of detection and intervention, which differs for each syndrome (VHL, HLRCC, HPRC, and BHD).
-Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[11-13]
+Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[13-15]

 Family History as a Risk Factor for Renal Cell Carcinoma